Definitions of key concepts used across KS Insight’s frameworks, white papers, and diagnostic tools.

 • Separate the technical from the adaptive in every major challenge.

-• Expect resistance in adaptive work not as defiance, but as a signal of loss.
+• Expect resistance in adaptive work as a signal of loss.

 • Recognize that adaptive work cannot be delegated: the people with the problem are the people who must change.